Catherine Eddy Beveridge

-Catherine Eddy Beveridge (June 29, 1881 – May 28, 1970) was a socialite and philanthropist who came from a prominent Chicago, Illinois family.
+Catherine Eddy Beveridge (June 29, 1881 – May 28, 1970) was a socialite and philanthropist who came from a prominent Chicago, Illinois, family.

 Early life

-Catherine was born in Chicago, Illinois on June 29, 1881.
-She was the only daughter of Augustus Newlands Eddy (1846–1921) and Abby Louisa (née Spencer) Eddy.
+Catherine was born in Chicago, Illinois, on June 29, 1881.
+She was the only daughter of Augustus Newlands Eddy and Abby Louisa (née Spencer) Eddy.
 Her older brother, Spencer F. Eddy, was a diplomat.
-Her father made his fortune as a businessman and his mother was a member of a family who ran a successful hardware business.
+Her father made his fortune as a businessman and her mother was a member of a family who ran a successful hardware business.

-His paternal grandparents were the Rev. Thomas Mears Eddy and Anna (née White) Eddy.
-His maternal grandparents were Rachel (née Macomber) Spencer and Franklin Fayette Spencer, a founder of Hibbard, Spencer, Bartlett & Co.
+Her paternal grandparents were the Rev. Thomas Mears Eddy and Anna (née White) Eddy.
+Her maternal grandparents were Rachel (née Macomber) Spencer and Franklin Fayette Spencer, a founder of Hibbard, Spencer, Bartlett & Co.

 Like many wealthy young women at the time, Catherine received an education in the humanities and traveled extensively.
 In the winter of 1902, she debuted at the court of Russian Tsar Nicholas II, after which fresh asparagus was served to the 1,500 dinner guests.

 Personal life

-In 1907 much to the chagrin of her role models and mentors, her mother Abby Eddy and her aunt Delia Caton Field, Catherine married Albert J. Beveridge (1862–1927), the Republican Senator from Indiana, who served from 1899 to 1911.
-The couple raised two children in Indianapolis, Indiana and Beverly Farms, Massachusetts, and also spent substantial time in Washington, D.C.
+In 1907 much to the chagrin of her role models and mentors, her mother Abby Eddy and her aunt Delia Caton Field, Catherine married Albert J. Beveridge (1862–1927), the Republican senator from Indiana, who served from 1899 to 1911.
+The couple raised two children in Indianapolis, Indiana, and Beverly Farms, Massachusetts, and also spent substantial time in Washington, D.C.
 The couple had a passionate marriage, and according to their grandson, about the only thing that they ever fought about was his smoking, which she did not like.
 Their children were: